hackfixme/disco/docs/cli.md

 Namespaces are created automatically when used.
 They are supported by the `get`, `set` and `ls` commands.

 Unless specified, the `default` namespace is used.
-To change this, set the value of the `DISCO_NAMESPACE` environment variable.
+To change this, set the value of the `DISCO_NAMESPACE` environment variable, or set the `--namespace` option.

 - Set a value in a specific namespace:
   ```sh